 And where there’s an absence of reality… there’s an absence of a real relationship.

 Trust is the nucleus, the “control center,” of all relational cells.
 And yes, just like there are relationships, friendships and even marriages that exist without trust, there ARE cells that exist without a nucleus – these are very basic, simple cells known as bacteria.
-Bacterial cells need absolutely nothing to thrive and multiply other than an unhealthy, toxic environment.
-The relational equivalent to a bacterial cell is known as that thing your relationship became once the trust was broken: A relationsh*t.
+Bacterial cells need absolutely nothing to thrive and multiply other than an unhealthy environment.
+The relational equivalent to a bacterial cell is known as that thing your relationship became once the trust was broken: toxic.

-Deception of any kind robs your relationship of having the nucleus it needs to live a quality, healthy, functional, rewarding and everlasting life.
+Deception of any kind robs your relationship of having the nucleus it needs to live a healthy life.

 But, I have to admit… It’s really easy to sit here and type away about how any hint of deception should never be tolerated and that when trust is broken in a relationship, you need to immediately bounce and never look back.